harness/developer-hub/docs/platform/2_Delegates/manage-delegates/delegate-metrics.md

 You can set the delegate to reject new tasks if x% of memory is being consumed.
 You can then spin up new delegates when resources are above the threshold.

 :::info note
-The resource_consumption_above_threshold metric is currently behind the feature flag `DELEGATE_ENABLE_DYNAMIC_HANDLING_OF_REQUEST`.
+The `resource_consumption_above_threshold` metric is currently behind the feature flag `DELEGATE_ENABLE_DYNAMIC_HANDLING_OF_REQUEST`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.
 :::

-To configure the delegate resource threshold, do the following:
+To configure the delegate resource threshold, make the following changes to the delegate YAML file:

 1. Set the `JAVA_OPTS` env variable.